CLIP-HPC/SlurmCommander/README.md

 ### Site administrators

 Instructions are same as for the regular users, with one minor perk.
-Place the [config file](./cmd/scom/scom.conf) in `/etc/scom/scom.conf` to be used as global configuration source for all scom instances on that machine.
+Place the [config file](./cmd/scom/scom.conf) in one of the following locations to be used as global configuration source for all scom instances on that machine.

+1. /etc/scom/scom.conf
+2. Any location, providing users with the environment variable `SCOM_CONF` containing path to config. file
+3. Users $XDG_CONFIG_HOME/scom/scom.conf

 __NOTE__: Users can still override global configuration options by changing config stanzas in their local `$HOME/scom/scom.conf`